AlaaProg/apiAjaxJS/README.md

 # apiAjaxJS

-### Simple library APIAjax request Json & respons json
+### Simple library API Ajax to request Json And  response Json

 ### OR use [Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise)
 ___Promises are a clean way to implement async programming in JavaScript (ES6 new feature).